-Are people worse off for having made loss-averse decisions?
+Put more concretely: are people worse off for having made risk averse decisions?

-- Samuelson showed us that they are worse of mathematically. - Ultimately, answer to this question depends on modeler's beliefs about whether loss aversion is something that people really feel, or merely an artifact of some choice bias or mistake.

-Two camps: (1) Loss aversion is an affective forecasting error; (2) Loss aversion is a real manifestation of preferences.
+- Samuelson showed us that they are worse of mathematically. - Ultimately, answer to this question depends on modeler's beliefs about whether loss aversion is something that people really feel, or merely an artifact of some choice bias or mistake. - Two camps: (1) Loss aversion is an affective forecasting error; (2) Loss aversion is a real manifestation of preferences.